Sebastian Leitner

-Sebastian Leitner (1919 in Salzburg – 1989) was a German commentator and science popularizer.
+Sebastian Leitner (1919 – 1989) was a German commentator and science popularizer.
+In his 1972 book "So lernt man Lernen (Learning to Learn)" he was the first to advocate learning with flashcards.

+Leitner was born in 1919 in Salzburg.

 As a student in Vienna, he was briefly kept in custody by the Nazis in 1938 because of his opposition to the annexation of Austria into Greater Germany.
 Later he moved to Frankfurt to study law, but he was recruited by the Wehrmacht in 1942.
 After spending several years in a Soviet POW camp, he returned to Germany in 1949 and started a career as a commentator.
 His wife was the Austrian journalist and author Thea Leitner.